 If you visit in summer, head to Štrand beach for a dip in the Danube and sunbathing in the sand.
 Chill with locals during the day, or get active with biking and watersports.
 Then stay for the live music and raves that pump all night.

-Speaking nightlife, there are plenty of ways to imbibe once the sun goes down.
+Serbia’s capital, Belgrade, has quite the reputation of being a party city, and while Novi Sad is smaller, it also goes big in the nightlife department.
 In classic Serbian fashion, you can check out the floating nightclubs, or splavovi, along the south shore of Ribarsko Ostrvo.
 Or head to the pedestrian-only Laze Telečkog street in the Old Town for its cluster of popular bars.
 Warning: smoking is legal anywhere in Serbia, so unless you like smelling like an ashtray, look for outdoor spots.

 There are so many charming things to do in Novi Sad.
 It’s one of those places that seems so liveable, with a laid-back vibe, lively cafe culture, plenty of outdoorsy activities and friendly people.
 Give this city a well-deserved spot on your must-visit list.